neverfap-deluxe/nfd-api/content/content_articles/EDIT--INTRO-C--my-personal-meditation-routine.md

 I suppose it's a bit like when you're getting ready to go for a big night out on the town, and you end up spending 2 hours cycling through clothes and hairstyles because you can't quite figure out which look to go for.

-That's the exactly opposite of what meditation should be.
+That's the exact opposite of what meditation should be.

 It should be as casual as popping on sandals to walk down to the local shops, to grab a bottle of milk.